-2019/20 Irish National Drug and Alcohol Survey (NDAS)
+2019/20 Irish NDAS)

 The first survey on drug use in the general population was carried out in Ireland in 2002/03.
 The survey was repeated in 2006/07, 2010/11, and 2014/15 (National Advisory Committee on Drugs and Alcohol 2016).
-In 2018, the Health Research Board (HRB) in Ireland commissioned IPSOS MRBI to conduct the fifth Irish National Drug and Alcohol Survey (NDAS) (Mongan, et al. 2021).
+In 2018, the HRB commissioned Ipsos MRBI to conduct the fifth Irish NDAS) (Mongan, et al. 2021).

-The 2019/20 NDAS followed best practice guidelines recommended by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).
-The questionnaire, based on the European Model Questionnaire, was administered in face-to-face interviews with respondents aged 15 years and older.
-A sample comprising all households throughout the island of Ireland was randomly selected to participate; fieldwork began in February 2019 and was completed in March 2020.
+The 2019/20 NDAS followed best practice guidelines recommended by the EUDA.
+A questionnaire, based on the European Model Questionnaire, was administered in face-to-face interviews with respondents aged 15 years and over.
+A sample comprising randomly selected households throughout the Republic of Ireland was chosen to participate; fieldwork began in February 2019 and was completed in March 2020.
 Of the household members contacted, 5,762 agreed to take part.
-The sample was weighted by sex, age, and region to ensure that it was representative of the general population.
-The main measures were lifetime use (ever used), last-year use (recent use), and last-month use (current use).
+The sample was weighted by sex, age, and region in order to ensure that it was representative of the general population.
+The main measures were lifetime drug use ('ever used'), last-year drug use ('recent use'), and last-month drug use ('current use').